belzecue/Godot-BigMask/README.md

 # Godot-BigMask
-A simple Godot class for infinitely expandable bit masks
+A simple Godot class for bitset-like bitmasks of any size